-Employees shall choose a medical insurance plan from those plans made available in this geographic area through the Health Benefits Division of the California Public Employees Retirement System (CalPERS).
+Employees shall choose a medical insurance plan from those plans offered by the City and made available in this geographic area through the Health Benefits Division of the California Public Employees Retirement System (CalPERS).
 The dental, vision, long-term disability, and life and AD&D insurance plans shall be selected by the City.
 The City reserves the right to change carriers at any time, provided that the plan benefits to unit members are substantially the same or better.